 Wearing the right goggles when skiing or snowboarding is more than just a question of style.
 They must offer safety, ensuring a good time on the slopes.
 Anyone who has ever had a pair of goggles with an “inferior” lens knows how much contrasts can become blurred and one’s own assessment of 3-dimensional space can be distorted.
 And anyone who has ever had glasses with poor ventilation and permanent fogging also knows that your level of fun will decrease rapidly if you can’t see where you’re going.
 So, you should take shopping for ski goggles seriously!
 We’re giving you a few tips here on what you should look out for.

-Ski Goggles not only complete the outfit and are a fashion accessory, they also effectively protect our eyes from external influences.
-To ensure that the protection is really there, all Ski Goggles are tested according to the EN 174 standard.
+Ski goggles not only complete the outfit and are a fashion accessory, but they also effectively protect our eyes from external influences.
+To ensure that the protection is really there, all ski goggles are tested according to the EN 174 standard.

 First, the light transmission (light transmittance) in the visible range is determined.
 The classification is made into the following filter categories:

 - Level 2 = 18-43% light transmittance

 The glasses are also subject to strict requirements for protection against UV radiation.
 Especially on the mountain this is very important.
 In addition to UVA, UVB and UVC protection, the goggles should also protect against the dangerous blue light.

 The lenses continue to be tested for their mechanical strength.
 Especially in case of a fall, ski poles and other objects can quickly become a danger.
 It is therefore important that the lens provides adequate protection, does not break and does not detach from the frame.
 Furthermore, the lenses must not have any distorting effect and must be water and snow tight.